RescueSocial/Amber-Heard_Disinformation_Operations_Bots/Subjective Preliminary Claims/ReadMe.md

 # Subjective Preliminary Claims
 <b>Here are claims behind the Private Sector Disinformation/Influence Operations related to risks online correlating to in-person, the motivations, the high-volume, and the devastation towards Amber Heard.
- <br>View this after the data/quantifications evidence to reverse engineer why/origins, and collect suspicious activities throughout for experts.
+ <br>View this after the data/quantifications evidence to reverse engineer why/origins, and collect suspicious activities throughout for ethical experts.
 - To save a life and other lives these services can ravage at far lower volume due to less resilience - see attachments, leads, and read the below to understand the modus operendi, traits and signs.
 <br>These interpretations are largely unseen due to the influence operations of Category 6 - also going to in-person where both sides are influenced against her. </b> <br>Connect to Folder <a href="https://github.com/RescueSocialTech/Amber-Heard_Disinformation_Operations_Bots/tree/main/-%20Study%20Case%20-%20Effects%2C%20Risks%2C%20Origins">"Study Case - Effects, Risks, Origins."</a>
 <br><i>- The bigger the challenge, the greater the opportunity.</i>